kerenzhou062/rriScan/tests/README.md

-# run rriScan on testing CLIP datasets
+# run rriScan on testing example RNA-RNA interactome sequencing datasets
 Here, we describe how to run rriScan on the testing datasets

 - [download](#Downloading)